-• Risk from renting an estate for the operation of the subsidiary company: At present the Company's subsidiary, Plearnpattana School, is operating on Buddhamonthon 2 Road in the area of over 32,000 square meters (20 Rai).
-The estate is rented from the shareholder of the subsidiary under two contracts of 30-year term and worth 10 Million Baht.
+- Risk from access to information in order to destroy or for corruption purpose: The Company has implemented a measure to control information access by allowing employees to access the information that is relevant to their work only. - Risk from renting an estate for the operation of the subsidiary company: At present the Company's subsidiary, Plearnpattana School, is operating on Buddhamonthon 2 Road in the area of over 32,000 square meters 20 Rai) by rented 22,400 square meters (14 Rai) from the shareholder of the subsidiary .
+The estate is rented from the shareholder of the subsidiary under two contracts of 30-years term and worth 10 Million Baht.
 It is agreed in the contracts that the lessor will not sell the estate to any person without a consent from the subsidiary company.
 If the lessor absolutely needs to sell the estate without any alternative measure, the lessor agrees to offer the estate to the subsidiary at the same price the lessor offers to the outside party.
 If the subsidiary company does not accept the offer in 60 days from the date of the offer, the lessor can sell the estate to the outside party.
 Nonetheless, the subsidiary company is reviewing the terms and conditions in order to sign an additional contract regarding the rental of the estate in order to reduce any possible risk.